 SEO takes time.
 Simple as that!
 You need to think medium to long term

 How long will it take you to rank my website on the first page of Google?
 Why does SEO take so long?
 Why can’t you rush the SEO process and get my website ranking quickly?
 Why do I have to pay you for months and months and yet my website isn’t on page 1 of the search engines?
 Other companies are promising fast results, why are you telling me that I have to be patient?

 It is frustrating and there is absolutely nothing a credible SEO agency can do about it, but the reality is, that SEO takes time and it will take anywhere between 6-9 months to get some decent rankings on Google.
-I could take even longer and this really depends on the competitive nature of the keywords you are trying to target.
+It could take even longer and this really depends on the competitive nature of the keywords you are trying to target.

-I know this sounds terrible and I know that this isn’t what you want to hear but before you exit this blog article, you should know that I have been doing SEO for well over 13 years and I know the realities that businesses in Sydney face when it comes to website rankings.
+I know this sounds terrible and I know that this isn’t what you want to hear but before you exit this blog article, you should know that I have been doing SEO for well over 15 years and I know the realities that businesses in Sydney face when it comes to website rankings.
 Yes, it is frustrating and yes you do have to have the patience of a saint, but if you are prepared to wait and stick it out, accept the fact that SEO takes time and is not a quick process, then you will reap the benefits and rewards that only a page one Google ranking and large traffic numbers can bring to your business.

-Rushing SEO and expecting quick wins and easy rankings does not happen anymore.
+Rushing SEO and expecting quick wins and easy rankings do not happen anymore.
 It used to be that way but Google has stamped these types of practices completely out with their Penguin and Panda algorithms.

-The is no specific answer to this problem, but more of a series of suggestions why SEO is a long and often drawn-out process.
+The is no specific answer to this problem, but more of a series of suggestions for why SEO is a long and often drawn-out process.

 This is the main reason why SEO takes so long as we have to build your authority slowly and organically over many months.
-Things have to look natural and the moment we begin to do anything other than being completely organic; you end up getting your website penalised.
+Things have to look natural and the moment we begin to do anything other than being completely organic; we end up getting your website penalised.

-2) Look at Your Competition.
+2) Look at Your Competition

 Many people tell me that they cannot understand why their competitor is always on page one when they are a smaller company than theirs.
 It doesn’t seem fair!
-They get frustrated because their SEO campaign has been going for 3 months yet they are unable to overtake their competitors.
+They get frustrated because their SEO campaign has been going on for 3 months yet they are unable to overtake their competitors.
 The truth behind this is that their competition has probably been doing SEO for many years; slowly and methodically.
-The have done the hard hards, slogged it out, been patient and done everything properly with their internet marketing campaign and this is why their number one position is solid and has remained that way for many years.
+They have done the hard, slogged it out, been patient and done everything properly with their internet marketing campaign and this is why their number one position is solid and has remained that way for many years.

 There is no way in the world that you should expect to dislodge these guys in a short time frame.
 You can forget about it!
 Some SEO companies will tell you ( just to get your business) that they will be able to do this, but this is wrong.
 Overall, if you want to play in the same league as the big boys then you have to play the same game and this all takes plenty of time.
 I have said this over and over again; it’s a marathon, not a sprint.
 The guys ahead of you are there for a reason and that’s simply because they are one step ahead of you.
 You will get there but you just have to give it time.

-3) Speedy SEO Results are No Good.
+3) Speedy SEO Results are No Good

 What now has to happen is that you have to go back right to the beginning and start all over again.
 Yes, go to the back of the queue and do it all over again.
 This time, use a better SEO company and someone who is not afraid to tell you that SEO takes time and is a long process.
-Telling the truth about SEO timings and having you, the client understanding and digesting this is the best start possible.
-Being lied to and being promised very unrealistic milestones, maybe what you want to hear and may appease your desire for rankings, this is far from the truth.
+Telling the truth about SEO timings and having you, the client understand and digest this is the best start possible.
+Being lied to and being promised very unrealistic milestones, maybe what you want to hear and may appease your desire for rankings, is far from the truth.

 4) Up One Day, Down the Next

 For this to happen and keep your rankings within a certain area you need to have created a very solid foundation with your internet marketing and be basically ticking all the right boxes when it comes to your SEO, this includes: being actively engaged on a variety of social media platforms, blogging or content marketing and ‘white hat’ back linking from very high domain authority sites.
-Guess what, this all takes time and cannot be rushed. hence the need for an understanding and truthful perception about the relationship between SEO and with timings.
+Guess what, this all takes time and cannot be rushed. hence the need for an understanding and truthful perception of the relationship between SEO and timings.

 5) Bartering for time and expecting unrealistic results